A 1991 Oklahoma oil discovery in a hidden meteor crater attracted worldwide attention.

-About 450 million years ago, a meteor struck north-central Oklahoma, creating an impact crater — an astrobleme — more than eight miles wide.
+About 450 million years ago, a meteor about the size of a football struck north-central Oklahoma, creating an impact crater — an astrobleme — more than eight miles wide.

-A former chairman of the Independent Petroleum Association of America, Ward helped establish the Ames museum — and also was instrumental in building a new heritage center in Enid.
-“The Ames Astrobleme is one of the most remarkable and studied geological features in the world because of its economic significance,” he noted in 2007.
+A former chairman of the Independent Petroleum Association of America (IPAA), Ward helped establish the Ames museum — and also was instrumental in building a new heritage center in Enid.

+The small museum remains open 24 hours.
+It features high-tech, all-weather video panels on its north and south walls.
 The panels describe the crater’s formation…and its geological significance, which was revealed by a leading independent producer in the early 1990s.

 Impact of Harold Hamm